Easy Mason Jar Craft Project Ideas

 - Decorative elements (ribbon, twine, rhinestones, etc.)

-This cute Mason jar craft idea comes from Crafts by Amanda.
+This cute craft idea comes from Crafts by Amanda.
 You could also use old spaghetti jars for this craft if you don't have any Mason jars.
 They add a nice romantic vintage touch to any room.
-The are also super easy and really cheap to make!
+They are also super easy and really cheap to make!

 - Mason jars